ryanries/UniversalPauseButton/README.md

 	Maximum: 0xFE

 This is the customizable Pause key.
-By default, it is 0x13, which is the virtual key code for the physical Pause/Break key on your keyboard.
+By default, it is 0x13, which is the virtual key code for the Pause/Break key on your keyboard.
 For a list of virtual key codes so that you can map this to another key, use the virtual key codes defined in the Windows documentation here: https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes

+**TrayIcon**

+    Type: DWORD

+    Default: 1

+	Minimum: 0

+	Maximum: 1

+If TrayIcon is enabled, which it is by default, there will be a small system tray icon that looks like a pause button.
+When you click that icon it will give you a dialog box asking if you want to exit the app.
+If you turn TrayIcon off, there will be no tray icon, no taskbar icon, no nothing.
+The app will be completely invisible and in the background.
+I added this feature because someone requested it, saying that they use a custom shell other than Explorer.exe, and since they didn't have a system tray in their shell, the app wouldn't work.
+Well, here you go, Mr. Alternative Shell.

+**ProcessNameToPause**

+    Type: REG_SZ (String)

+	Default: "" (Empty string)

+	Minimum: n/a

+	Maximum: n/a

+If ProcessNameToPause is defined, then the app will only pause that process by name.
+E.g., notepad.exe or mycoolgame.exe.
+Include the .exe file extension.
+It expects process name, not Window text.
+WARNING: In case there are multiple processes with the same name, only the first instance found will be paused.
+Please don't try dumb things like trying to pause svchost.exe or lsass.exe or csrss.exe...

+As always, please try it out, and let me know if you find any bugs or have any feature requests.

+Thanks!